 The beaches of Bundaberg also offer coral reef diving with the most popular spot being Barolin Rocks near Innes Park beach.

 One of the most popular beaches near Bundaberg is Bargara, which is quickly becoming an epicentre for holiday makers visiting the region.
 Bargara has many resorts and hotels catering to the ever-increasing clientele.
 The foreshore has a variety of cafes and restaurants with live entertainment available on weekends.

 You will find so many things to do in Bargara.
-Boutique shops, Turtle park and playground for the kids, cafes, supermarkets and fast food outlets.
+Boutique shops, Turtle park and playground for the kids, cafes, swimming and snorkelling, and many restaurants.
 A walkway stretches along the foreshore of Bargara through to Nielsen park and onto Mon Repos turtle nesting area, which is a major attraction of Bundaberg and home to the largest nesting ground of ocean turtles on the eastern seaboard of Australia.

 Where to Stay when visiting Bundaberg’s Beaches